 Cenizaro Hotels and Resorts, the hospitality arm of Bonvests, is a leading international property and hospitality company with a portfolio of independent luxury hotel properties in some of the world's most desirable locations.
 The Residence by Cenizaro hotels and resorts are located in Tunis, Mauritius, Zanzibar, Maldives and Bintan.
-In addition, the Group's hotel portfolio includes La Maison Arabe, Marrakech, Sheraton Towers Singapore and Four Points by Sheraton Perth.
+In addition, the Group's hotel portfolio includes La Maison Arabe, Marrakech, Riad Elegancia, Marrakech, Sheraton Towers Singapore and Four Points by Sheraton Perth.
+Located next to The Residence Tunis, designed by Robert Trent Jones II, the 18-hole Residence Golf Course is a veritable jewel set between the sea and a salt lake, at the heart of a nature reserve where migrating birds and wildlife abound.

-In addition, Bonvests owns a 79.68% stake in SGX Catalist-listed subsidiary, Colex Holdings Limited, one of Singapore's leading waste management and contract cleaning companies.
+In addition, Bonvests owns Colex Holdings Limited, one of Singapore's leading waste management and contract cleaning companies.

-BOARD OF DIRECTORS & CORPORATE DATA
+CORPORATE DATA